 Hypocrisy

 Butler’s main treatment of hypocrisy is in his sermon on the martyrdom of King Charles I, delivered before the House of Lords, in Westminster Abbey, 30 January, 1740-41.
 Butler’s foundational argument is somewhat odd.
 Butler sets out a common sense view of virtue and vice in society, makes the point that having a government to enforce civil laws is highly beneficial to society, and finally claims that those who do not follow the path of virtue and piety must at least act as hypocrites, pretending to be virtuous.
-There is nothing good about hypocrisy, but it does serve to maintain the rule of virtue; it has a place in the moral economy
+There is nothing good about hypocrisy, but it does serve to maintain the rule of virtue; it has a place in the moral economy: